 So, where does this machine fall short?
 Unfortunately, it does have some drawbacks.
 The spin and wash cycles are 74 and 61 Decibels respectively, a little louder than a normal conversation.

-This isn’t a problem for those who can store the machine in a room away from the conversation, however.
+This isn’t a problem for those who can store the washing machine in a room away from the conversation, however.

 Beko’s WTG84 immediately strikes us as a really strong contender.
 At a competitive price even by the standard of cheap washers, this may be the best value washing machine on offer.

-Overall, the WTG84 is a great machine.
+Overall, the WTG84 is a great washing machine.
 For those with all but the tightest budget, this machine is highly recommended.

 2. Best Washing Machine Under £200 – Beko